A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: Classification of eigenspectra

-Thus, $\cP_1(S)$ and $\cP_2(S)$ must necessarily each be a subset of the class of eigenspectra that satisfy the unique pairing condition, but be strictly larger than the class of eigenspectra that satisfy the $S-1$-pure unique pairing condition.
-We can represent any such eigenspectrum that does not satisfy the $S-1$-pure unique pairing condition by the diagonal CM
+Thus, $\cP_1(S)$ and $\cP_2(S)$ must necessarily each be a subset of the class of eigenspectra that satisfy the general unique pairing condition, but be strictly larger than the class of non-degenerate eigenspectra that satisfy the $(S-1)$-pure unique pairing condition.
+Our last set of results derived in this paper aim to narrow down the set of candidate eigenspectra that might belong to $\cP_1(S)$ and/or $\cP_2(S)$.
+In the following proposition statement, a tuple is ``at most $2$-fold degenerate" if there is no subset of three elements that are equal.